astrandb/weatherlink/README.md

 There are lots of combinations of station types and sensor types.
 Please report an issue here if you are missing something essential.

-This version will only display data from primary devices, such as Vantage Vue and Vantage Pro.
-It will not detect the presence of extra sensor suites or similar add-ons.
-This will be addressed in an upcoming release.
+This version will mainly display data from primary devices, such as Vantage Vue and Vantage Pro.
+It will detect the presence of some extra sensor suites or similar add-ons.
+A more complete support if such devices will be addressed in upcoming releases.
 No delivery time promised!

 Current version has limited error detection and recovery and will therefore log detailed error descriptions if unforeseen things happen.
+If you see recurring stack traces from this integration in your log, please file an issue report.

 ## Installation

 Make sure you have the credentials available for your account with [Weatherlink cloud service](https://www.weatherlink.com).
 You will need API Token and API Secret when using API V2.
 For the legacy API V1 you will need the DID for your Davis weather station, your password and the API V1 access token.
+If you have another weatherlink integration installed you must remove it before installing this one.
+You cannot have two different integrations with the same name in Home Assistant.

 ### Preferred download and setup method